amplience/dc-extension-globallink-dashboard/docs/CONFIGURATION.md

 | sourceLocale<br /><br />*(optional)*           | string   | The original locale of the content item, which the submitted items will be translated from.
 This locale must be configured within your Dynamic Content hub.<br /><br />The source locale is constructed from a mandatory language code ([ISO  639-1:2002](https://www.iso.org/standard/22109.html)), and an optional country code ([ISO  3166-2:2013](https://www.iso.org/standard/63546.html)). |
 | targetLocales<br /><br />*(optional)*          | array    | One or more locales, which the submitted items will be translated to.
 These locales must be configured within your Dynamic Content hub.<br /><br />Destination locales are constructed from a mandatory language code ([ISO  639-1:2002](https://www.iso.org/standard/22109.html)), and an optional country code ([ISO  3166-2:2013](https://www.iso.org/standard/63546.html)). |
 | additionalInstructions<br /><br />*(optional)* | string   | Any additional instructions to send along with the submission. |

+### Delivery Keys
+You are free to use Delivery Keys but please be aware of the following:

+- Don't set Delivery Keys as Mandatory or translations will fail
+- If you define a Delivery Key format in the Schema eg content/* after you have already created content, you'll need to sync to enable the translations to proceed
+- If using Regexp, use prefix as _locale which is used as a suffix for translations

+### Locales